Jetlum/Project-Euler/README.md

 # Project-Euler
-Solutions of all problems in https://projecteuler.net/ using Go
+Solutions of problems in https://projecteuler.net/ using Go